Unsourced Random Access: A Comprehensive Survey: Introduction

 \section{Introduction}

-Machine Type Communications (MTC) refers to the communication paradigm tailored for the interaction between devices without direct human intervention.
-It is a key aspect of the Internet of things (IoT) paradigm, enabling various machines, sensors, and devices to exchange information \cite{Dutkiewicz2017Massive,Qi2022Semi,Shariat2017From}.
-MTC plays a crucial role in many applications such as smart cities, industrial automation, and healthcare \cite{Choi2022Grant,Dutkiewicz2017Massive,Zhang2022AHybrid}.
-MTC exhibits distinctions from human-type communication in several aspects.
-One notable feature is the ability of MTC to handle a large number of devices with sporadic activity for each device \cite{Abbas2019ANOVEL,Choi2022Grant,Li2022Unsourced,Ma2018coded}.
-Specifically, MTC is anticipated to accommodate a density of up to 1 Million devices per square kilometer, and these devices typically operate with low computational and storage capabilities, low duty cycles, and small payloads \cite{Choi2022Grant,Ma2018coded}.
+The rapid proliferation of Internet of Things (IoT) devices is driving a fundamental shift in wireless communication systems.
+Current estimates project over 38 billion IoT connections by 2029, representing a more than twofold increase compared to the 15 million devices in 2023 \cite{Ericsson2024}.
+One example of such systems is machine-type communications (MTC) (also known as machine-to-machine (M2M) communications), which, as a key aspect of the IoT paradigm, enables machines, sensors, and devices to exchange information without direct human intervention.
+MTC plays a crucial role in applications ranging from industrial automation and smart cities to healthcare monitoring and environmental sensing \cite{Shariat2017From}.
+Specifically, massive MTC is anticipated to accommodate a density of up to one million devices (per square kilometer), which typically operate with low computational and storage capabilities, low duty cycles, and small payloads \cite{Dutkiewicz2017Massive}.
+This massive scale presents unprecedented challenges for communication systems as traditional wireless access paradigms have been designed for a relatively small number of high-data-rate users rather than an enormous number of devices with sporadic low-rate transmissions.

-Multiple access techniques provide the opportunity for different users to share common communication media simultaneously, thus playing a fundamental role in wireless communication systems \cite{Miao2016Fundamentals}.
-Centralized access (referred to as coordinated access) and random access (also known as initial access and uncoordinated access) are two main categories of multiple access technology \cite{Ma2018coded,Abbas2019ANOVEL,Lien20175G,Srinath2023An,Zhang2022AHybrid,shahab2017grant,Miao2016Fundamentals}.
-Centralized access refers to a communication protocol or technique where access to a shared communication channel is controlled and managed by a central authority, which allocates distinct communication resources to each user and allows them to transfer data.
-On the contrary, in random access, users send their messages simultaneously as soon as the new data is generated, without the need for explicit coordination with the central unit \cite{Lien20175G,Srinath2023An,Kasper2020Efficient,Zhang2022AHybrid,Abusabah2023Performance,shahab2017grant}.